open-edge-insights/video-custom-udfs/README.md

     ```

   * ## *docker-compose.yml*
-    The docker-compose.yml makes the custom UDF container to be managed by EIS infrastructure.
+    The docker-compose.yml makes the custom UDF container to be managed by EII infrastructure.
 The content for this file also defines how the UDF container will communicate with other containers via messagebus.
 Some of the important key-value pairs of this docker-compose.yml file is described below.
 The value of certain  keys can be altered based on the need.
 Below mentioned keys need to alter for a different UDF container.
 Import key-value combinations are described in the code comments with prescript of "<<<<<".

     ```yml
     services: